AND THEN THERE WERE NONE by Agatha Christie (1939)

 The case baffled the police because they couldn’t figure out who committed ten murders in an island with only ten people.
 It was considered an unsolved mystery until a message in a bottle containing the confession of the perpetrator reached Scotland Yard.

-It was not indicated how many years have passed since the murders when the confession surfaced.
+It was not indicated in the novel how many years have passed since the murders when the confession surfaced.
 And what are the odds that you will acquire a message in a bottle containing such confession from the sea?